September Is National Spinal Cord Injury Awareness Month

 - Males account for about 80% of all spinal cord injuries.

-It is important to know the symptoms and seek immediate medical attention after an accident.
+Every injury is different and not all spinal cord injuries present immediate symptoms.
+Depending on the severity and location of an injury, symptoms may be delayed due to swelling and bleeding around the spinal cord.
+Therefore, it is important to know the symptoms and seek immediate medical attention after an accident.
 The most common symptoms include:

-- Pain, numbness or a burning sensation
+- Pain, numbness, or a burning sensation

 - Inability to move or walk

-- Inability to feel pressure, heat or cold
+- Inability to feel pressure, heat, or cold

 - Muscle spasms